Creator: Rosemary Sutcliff

 - In The Queen Elizabeth Story, an Irish great-aunt retells "The Children of Lir".

-- The Washer at the Ford, a forerunner of death, appears (or is thought to appear) in Frontier Wolf and Bonnie Dundee.
+- The Washer at the Ford, a forerunner of death, appears (or is thought to appear) in The Hound of Ulster, Song for a Dark Queen, Frontier Wolf, and Bonnie Dundee, and is perhaps alluded to in Flowering Dagger and The Changeling.

 - The Roman and Viking heroes of Frontier Wolf and Sword Song are familiar with Cuchulainn, and the Viking also hears about Fionoula and Iseult.